Leaders Madrid head to Mallorca in La Liga Matchday 9 | Goal.com

 Leaders Madrid head to Mallorca in La Liga Matchday 9

-Following an eventful interventional break, the Primera Division returns this weekend with early leaders Real Madrid looking to continue from where they left off prior to the recess.
+Following an eventful international break, the Primera Division returns this weekend with early leaders Real Madrid looking to continue from where they left off prior to the recess.

 Madrid will make a trip to Mallorca on Saturday evening knowing that a slip-up could see either of Barcelona or Atletico Madrid leapfrog them at the top.
 Los Blancos won 5-0 in their last visit, October 2012, to the Balearic Islanders Island but an awful lot has changed since then.